-If you are a Skype user and an Amazon Alexa device owner, you can get the two to team up for making calls in up to 150 countries worldwide.
-Yes, Microsoft has brought its Skype calling service to Alexa-enabled devices, starting with the Amazon Echo range.
+If you are a Skype user and an Amazon Alexa device owner, you can get the two to team up to make calls in up to 150 countries worldwide.
+Microsoft has brought its Skype calling service to Alexa-enabled devices, starting with the Amazon Echo range.

 However, before you can start using it, you need to link together your Skype and Amazon accounts.

 1] Go to Amazon Alexa app and enter your Email ID/Mobile number and password.